Product OS··16 min read

 Check and Transfer Warranty

-Warranty status is the single most common question in second-hand transactions, and currently the hardest to answer reliably.
-Digital product identity makes it trivial.
-A scan reveals whether the original warranty is still in effect and whether it is transferable under the manufacturer's terms.
-More importantly, it provides a mechanism to execute that transfer — the new owner registers against the serial number, and ownership is updated in the manufacturer's system.
+Warranty status is the single most common question in second-hand transactions — and currently the hardest to answer reliably.
+Buyers ask sellers who often genuinely do not know, and neither party has a way to verify.
+Digital product identity makes this question trivial.
+A scan reveals whether the original warranty is still in effect, when it expires, and whether it is transferable under the manufacturer's terms.
+More importantly, it provides the mechanism to execute that transfer on the spot.
+The new owner scans the product, registers against the serial number, and ownership is updated in the manufacturer's system — the previous owner's registration is archived, preserving service history, and the new relationship begins immediately.
+This matters for the buyer, who gains documented protection.
+It matters for the seller, who can use the transferable warranty as a price-justifying trust signal.
+And it matters for the manufacturer, who captures a new customer relationship at the point of resale rather than losing it entirely.

 Access Manuals, Spares, and Support